LSFLK/superapp-mobile/frontend/README.md

 ❌ **Problem**: The build fails with an error caused by a firebase plugin during `npx expo prebuild` or `npx expo prebuild --clean`

 ✅ **Solution**: It was noticed that some firebase modules don't need to be added into the plugin list in the `app.config.js`.
-Remove the package and try re-running the commands
+Remove the package and try re-running the commands.